Plane crash in Philadelphia: What we know after Learjet goes down in huge explosion

 Who was on the air ambulance flight?

-Shai Gold, a spokesperson for Jet Rescue, said that the young patient being transported was a Mexican national, who came to Philadelphia for “life-saving” medical care.

-The child had been discharged after completing her course of care, Gold said, and was being escorted back to Mexico by her mother.The aircraft was crewed by a pilot, copilot, flight physician, and paramedic.
+"When an incident like this happens, it's shocking and surprising," Mr Gold told The Associated Press.
+"All of the aircraft are maintained, not a penny is spared because we know our mission is so critical."

-“At this time, we cannot confirm any survivors,” the company said.
-“No names are being released at this time until family members have been notified.
+The company has said that “no names are being released at this time until family members have been notified”.

 Its fleet includes 10 Learjets and one AirBus helicopter.
 All of the air ambulance jets are equipped with the most modern equipment available for air medical transport.